EU-Vietnam economic and trade relations

 Managing the relationship

-The European Commission represents the EU as a whole on trade policy issues, in close and regular consultation with EU Member States.
-In Hanoi, there are regular meetings between the Economic and Commercial Counsellors of all EU missions and the EU Delegation.
-In addition, the EU Delegation also regularly seeks the views of European industry; represented i.a. by the European Chamber of Commerce.
+The European Commission represents the EU as a whole on trade policy issues, in close consultation with EU Member States.
+Regular meetings between the Economic and Commercial Counsellors of all EU missions and the EU Delegation to Vietnam ensure a vital exchange on issues of importance.
+In addition, the EU Delegation also regularly seeks views of European business, represented i.a. by the European Chamber of Commerce.

 Moreover, as part of the European Market Access partnership, the European Market Access Team for Vietnam was established in 2008.
 This serves as a forum for discussions between the business community, Member States Trade Counsellors and the EU Delegation in Vietnam aiming at addressing market access barriers in a more systematic and effective manner.

 Both the Trade Counsellors and EuroCham follow thoroughly developments of the business climate in Vietnam and possible protectionist measures introduced by Vietnamese authorities that could affect trade.
 Some of these issues are featured in EuroCham's 'White Book of Trade / Investment Issues & Recommendations'.